[Updated November 2020]

-No traffic, subtropical weather and endless beach days make East London an unbeatable city for holiday makers and residents alike.
-In no particular order we give you some of the best things to do in and around this balmy river-meets-sea city.
+No traffic, subtropical weather and endless beach days make East London an unbeatable city for holidaymakers and residents alike.
+In no particular order, we give you some of the best things to do in and around this balmy river-meets-sea city.
 They include the best places to grab a tasty snack, top beach spots, where to listen to some good music and more!
 Check out these fun things to do in East London and the surrounding areas!

 1. The best milkshakes in the world at Friesland Milk Bar

-Gonubie beach is a beautiful blue flag beach perfect for boardwalk strolling, kayaking and beach runs.
+Gonubie Beach is a beautiful Blue Flag beach perfect for boardwalk strolling, kayaking and beach runs.
 Take a dip in the tidal pool and cool off from the summer heat with this best thing to do in East London.

-No visit to the sunshine coast would be complete without dolphin spotting on Esplanade Street, Quigney, East London.
+No visit to the sunshine coast would be complete without dolphin spotting on Esplanade Street in Quigney.

 4. Be wowed by the cliffs at Morgan Bay

-This small hamlet north of East London is a favourite for family holidays.
+This small hamlet northeast of East London is a favourite for family holidays.
 From such a vantage point, you’ll have breath-taking views of the Indian Ocean.
 Head to the cliffs for sundowners in summer and make this one of the most memorable things to do in East London.

-5. Drop in on Lavender Blue Organic Market for a farmhouse breakfast
+5. Drop in at Lavender Blue Organic Market for a farmhouse breakfast

-Peter Bruton has a fascination with coke memorabilia.
-Name any Coca Cola related item and he’s got it!
+Peter Bruton has had a fascination with Coke memorabilia since the 1970s.
+Name any Coca-Cola related item and he’s got it!
 Any fan of Coca-Cola will definitely find this to be one of the greatest things to do in East London.
-He displays the merchandise in a drug store cabinet as a reference to the origins of coke, sold as a health tonic in Atlanta Georgia.
+He displays the merchandise in a drug store cabinet as a reference to the origins of Coke, sold as a health tonic in Atlanta, Georgia.
 To see his extensive collection and enjoy a cold one with him on Beacon Bay, give Peter a call on 082 967 8585.

 7. Gourmet food with a view at Grazia’s Fine Food and Wine

 This lovely laidback little village, less than an hour’s drive from East London, has a lot to offer with pristine beaches, swimming, low-cost accommodation and beach walks.

 Set in a miniature castle, this happening spot will have you dancing far into the night.
 An added bonus to all the entertainment you can enjoy is the chance to indulge in traditional African fare.

 10. East London claims the last remaining Dodo egg

-The East London Museum hosts a 400 year old dodo egg, the last remaining complete specimen in the world.
-The celebrated naturalist Dr Marjorie Coutenay-Latimer, discoverer of the Coelacanth and curator of the East London museum, inherited the egg.
-There has been some debate as to whether it is real or not, visit the museum to find out more.
-319 Oxford Street, East London.
-Call 043 743 0686.
+The East London Museum hosts a 400-year-old dodo egg, the last remaining complete specimen in the world.
+The celebrated naturalist Dr Marjorie Courtenay-Latimer, the discoverer of the Coelacanth and curator of the East London Museum, inherited the egg.
+There has been some debate as to whether it is real or not.
+Visit the museum to find out more.

 11. Elephant experience at Inkwenkwezi Private Nature Reserve

 Malaria-free wildlife reserves in the Eastern Cape are soaring in popularity.
-Inkwenkwezi offers extensive wildlife experiences, don’t miss the sunset game drive or walking with elephants encounter.
+Inkwenkwezi offers extensive wildlife experiences.
+Don’t miss the sunset game drive or walking with elephants encounter.

 A Nahoon beach institution.
 Catch a wave then some brekkie.
 They’re at the bottom of Beach Road in Nahoon, East London.
-Call 076 787 1136

 13. East London nostalgia at the Windmill Roadhouse

-Second to Friesland’s you can’t visit East London without paying your respects to good old Windmill Roadhouse.
+Second to Friesland’s, you can’t visit East London without paying your respects to the good old Windmill Roadhouse.
 You can look forward to a delicious breakfast or brunch and find out why it’s one of the best things to do in East London.

 15. 3 Silos MTB Adventure Trails

-Choose from a 10, 15 and 20 km track with some tricky descents.
-Try Lavender Blue track for an easier route.
-There’s an entry fee of R10 -R20, use the honesty box system.
+Choose from a 10-, 15- and 20-km track with some tricky descents.
+For newbies, try Lavender Blue track for an easier route.
+There’s a small entry fee, use the honesty box system.

 16. Surf the Nahoon Reef